 For as long as I can remember, I have enjoyed being outdoors.
 I grew up visiting Giant City State Park in Southern Illinois, squeezing through caverns and collecting leaves.
 I will always remember the sense of peace and awe I felt there.
 I am excited to bring that same peace and awe to Lincoln Park Zoo’s visitors.
 I've been a lucky member of Lincoln Park Zoo's staff since 2013.
 In past years, I’ve led Conservation Camp and helped with curriculum development.
 Now, I’m focused on showing our littlest visitors why Lincoln Park Zoo is so amazing.
 The LEAP program invites children to explore and connect with nature – right here in the middle of the city!

 Growing up in the middle of the city my backyard was my nature play space!
-I could dig with my hands or follow the ant trails to my hearts content.
-My love of nature really grew in Mexico, where as a kid, I visited mysterious mountains and dry deserts.
-This lead me to the study of ecology at Loyola University Chicago and eventually to Lincoln Park Zoo!
-In 2018, as a Camp Counselor, I was able to see children’s faces light up in awe as they learned about nature and wildlife.
+I could dig with my hands or follow the ant trails to my heart’s content.
+My love of wildlife grew in Mexico, where as a kid, I explored mysterious mountains and dry deserts.
+This led me to the study of ecology at Loyola University Chicago and eventually to Lincoln Park Zoo!
+As a previous Camp Counselor, I was able to see children’s faces light up in awe as they learned about nature and wildlife.
 This is why I am so excited to continue working with children at LEAP by helping them interact and play with nature!

 I have been visiting Lincoln Park Zoo since I was a child.
 A long, long time ago, I loved going to the Children’s zoo to watch the Chimpanzee tea party or see the babies in the nursery being cared for by the keepers, but away from their mothers.
 I always wanted to help at the zoo too, but life got in the way.
 I went to college, I became a school social worker, had 2 daughters and 3 grandsons. and spent many decades working with and advocating on behalf of children.
 Eventually,16 years ago, life slowed down and I started volunteering at the main zoo and later at the farm.
 It was remarkable to see how some urban kids had no idea that Cows could make milk by eating hay and that eggs were from chickens.
 I was thrilled when I learned that there were openings in The LEAP program which takes advantage of children’s natural instinct to play as they learn.
 It is so much fun to provide unique opportunities for kids here at the zoo to explore and learn in a natural setting while interacting with the animals and the environment.
 There are no more tea parties with Chimps at the zoo, but when children come to the LEAP program, they can learn about the chimps and gorillas in the Regenstein Center for African Apes where they can explore about what chimps play and what gorillas eat.
 Or, kids can use our props and pretend they are apes.
 I am so thrilled to be a part of this process.